vesoft-inc/nebula-docs/docs-2.0/nebula-studio/about-studio/st-ug-limitations.md

 ## Architecture

-For now, Docker-based Studio supports x86_64 architecture only.
+For now, Docker-based Studio v2.x supports x86_64 architecture only.

 ## Upload data

-On Docker-based Studio, only CSV files without headers and comma-separated data can be uploaded, but no limitations are applied to the size and store period for a single file.
+On Docker-based Studio v2.x, only CSV files with comma-separated data and without headers can be uploaded, but no limitations are applied to the size and store period for a single file.
 The maximum data volume depends on the storage capacity of your machine.

 ## Data backup